 The Evidence of Coverage tells you about the medical services that are covered and what you have to pay.
 If you need further information, again call Customer Service.

 Getting familiar with your coverage and the rules you must follow to get care as a member.
 You can use the Evidence of Coverage to learn about your coverage, what you have to pay and the rules you need to follow.
 We also hold Orientation Meetings to help you become familiar with your benefits.
 Please call Customer Service if you have any questions, we are open seven days a week.

 Medicare beneficiaries may enroll in Blue Cross of Idaho Medicare Advantage plans through the CMS Medicare Online Enrollment Center located at www.medicare.gov.

 7 days a week

 Meridian, ID 83642-5996

 Boise ID 83707-2406

 If you have special needs, the information on this site may be available in other formats or languages.
 To find out more call 1-888-494-2583.

-Blue Cross of Idaho is a health plan with a Medicare contract.
-Enrollment in Blue Cross of Idaho plans depends on contract renewal.
+Blue Cross of Idaho Care Plus is a PPO, HMO or HMO POS health plan with a Medicare contract.
+Enrollment in Blue Cross of Idaho Care Plus depends on contract renewal.